kulbirsaini/videocache/Readme.txt

            If the above proxy requires authentication, please specify the password.
 Default: <blank>.

-    hit_threshold
-           No of times a video should be requested before we start caching it.
-Default: 1

     max_video_size
            The video of size more than max_video_size (MegaBytes) will not be cached.
 Default: 0.
              EXAMPLE: If max_video_size = 50, Videocache will not cache videos of size more than 50MB.
 Set this to 0 to disable this check.
 Don’t append MB.